Step by Step Instructions to Use Sawhorse Brackets

 Sometimes, you just need an extra work table… I’m up to three tables now.
 Do I need that many?
 Well, yes!
 I like to multitask!
-Anyhoo, I purchased a couple sets of sawhorse brackets to build a new table and with a few 2x4s, I spent less than $30.
+Anyhow, I purchased a couple sets of sawhorse brackets to build a new table and with a few 2x4s, I spent less than $30.
 It would cost just as much to buy pre-made sawhorses (which are usually plastic) but since I am a tall girl, I needed to customize the height of the sawhorses so that I didn’t have to hunch over the table!
+So for me, spending a bit of time to build the sawhorse table brackets was a win!

 - 4 – 2×4 at 8′